An Eight-Step Process to Produce the World’s Most

-Pines support for organic goes back more than 40 years to our founding.
+Pines/Cerophyl is the original green super food company since 1932.
+We are the only grower that believes in earth-friendly values.
+Pines/Cerophyl’s support for organic goes back nearly 100 years to the founding of Cerophyl.
 We have never used toxic chemical poisons on any of our fields.
 Further, we still farm some of the same fields used by Charles Schnabel.
 Popular wheatgrass authors called Schnabel “the father of wheatgrass.”
-His research dates back nearly 100 years.
+His research started in 1929.

-Schnabel’s work North of Lawrence, Kansas, led to a body of research on greens that later started the current craze for green super foods.
-Charles Schnabel grew and dried the cereal grass for the research at the location Pines uses today.
-We still use one of his laboratories.
-In fact, soon after we started Pines more than 40 years ago, we served on a committee that wrote the organic standards for Kansas.
+Schnabel’s work led to a body of research on greens that later started the current craze for green super foods.
+Charles Schnabel grew and dried the cereal grass for the research at the location Pines/Cerophyl still uses today.
+We still use one of his labs.
+In fact, more then 40 years ago, Pines/Cerophyl helped write the organic standards for Kansas.
 Those standards, written in 1982, served as one of the models for the final standards in the National Organic Program of 1990.

 Step One: The Only 100% Certified Organic Grower of Green Ingredients

-More than 100 people, who shared a belief in organic farming, started Pines in 1976.
-They wanted Pines to be a means to create more organic farms in Kansas.
-They also wanted Pines to support environmental causes.
-As a result, we oppose “dual farming” where a farmer grows both organic crops and crops grown with toxic poisons from Monsanto and other poison companies.
+More than 100 people, who shared a belief in organic farming, re-established Pines/Cerophyl in 1976 as a means to create more organic farms in Kansas.
+As a result, we oppose “dual farming” where a farmer grows both organic crops and crops grown with toxic poisons from Monsanto and other poison outfits.

-In fact, Pines is the only grower of greens in Kansas that is 100% organic.
+In fact, Pines/Cerophyl is the only grower of greens in Kansas that is 100% organic.
 We are the only grower who does not practice dual farming.
-That means, unlike the other grower in Kansas, we have never and will never use poisons on any of the fields we tend.
-Further, we built our new state-of-the-art dryers in 2010 and 2011 for human food.
+That means we have never and will never use poisons on any of the fields we tend.
 Everything we grow and dry is 100% Certified Organic.

-Unlike the other grower of whole food green powders in Kansas, we have never used and will never use our facilities to support the industrialized meat industry.
+We have never used and will never use our facilities to support the industrialized meat industry.
 We built our dryers for organic human food, not pesticide-based animal feed.
-Although we have vegan stockholders and employees, we are the only vegan-friendly grower in Kansas and Colorado for more important reasons.
+Although we have vegan stockholders and employees, we are the only vegan-friendly grower in Kansas and Colorado.
 We simply do not believe in the cruelty of the confined-animal meat industry and never have.

 Step Two: The Only Grower with All Products 100% Non-GMO Project Verified

-Pines is also the only grower of greens with all products Non-GMO Project Verified, including our alfalfa.
-Cereal grasses can easily obtain verification because, so far, GMO cereal grass does not exist.
+Pines/Cerophyl is also the only grower of greens with all products Non-GMO Project Verified, including our alfalfa.
+So far, GMO cereal grass does not exist.
 Alfalfa, however, is an “at-risk” crop.

 Step Three: The Only Sustainable Grower that Does Not Destroy the Ogallala Aquifer

-As a company founded on respect for the planet, our team strongly opposes the waste, depletion and contamination of the Ogallala Aquifer.
+As a company founded on respect for the planet, our team is strongly the loss of the Ogallala Aquifer.
 That “fossil water” took tens of thousands of years to accumulate.
-Now, farmers using poisons to grow crops, has contaminated it.
-The other Kansas grower of greens is among those who have abused this limited resource.
-For more than 70 years they have pumped irrigation water from the Ogallala to grow pesticide-based alfalfa.
-Most of the water evaporated and wasn’t even used by the plants.
-They pumped millions of gallons, wasting precious water from a very-limited fresh water source.
+Now, farmers using poisons to grow crops, have contaminated it, including the other Kansas grower of greens..
+For more than 70 years they have pumped water from the Ogallala to grow pesticide-based alfalfa.

-Pines is proud to be the ONLY grower of whole food wheatgrass, barley grass, oat grass, rye grass, kale and alfalfa powders in Kansas that grows all its crops without irrigation.
-That’s because we grow those crops in appropriate regions that receive plenty of rainfall.
+Pines/Cerophyl is the ONLY grower of wheatgrass, barley grass, oat grass, rye grass, kale and alfalfa powders to not use irrigation.
+That’s because we grow those crops in regions that receive plenty of rainfall.

 Step Four: The Only Grower Using Modern Machines to Harvest Green Ingredients

 Early on, we used the old style harvesting machines as a part of our process.
-They were first developed by an animal feed processor in 1948.
-In 2010, we switched over to the modern harvester design by Heston Corporation.
-Heston bought the original design from the animal feed processor and modified it to make it appropriate for food grade products.
+They were first developed by an animal feed farmer in 1948.
+In 2010, we switched over to the modern design by Heston Corporation.
+Heston bought the original design and modified it to make work food grade products for humans.

-Our modern machines have a storage tank that can be cleaned & sterilized.
-It represents a much more sanitary version than the original design from 1948.
-Unlike the animal feed design, Heston’s new harvest machine prevents the problem of products contaminated with dust and grease.
-That is a major problem for animal feed producers using the old style machines to harvest greens for humans.
-Heavily-greased chains make direct contact with the food when unloading those old animal feed harvesting machines.
+Our modern machines have a storage tank that can be steam cleaned.
+It is a much more sanitary version than the original design from 1948.
+Unlike the animal feed design, Heston’s new harvest machine prevents the problem of dust and grease in the food product.

 Step Five: The Only Grower with Modern Facilities Built for Organic Human Food

-So we invested $4 million in 2010 and 2011 for our own new state-of-the-art, computer-controlled drying facilities.
-Shown above and to the right is one of them.
+Pines/Cerophyl upgraded to new, modern facilities in 2010.
+We invested $4 million in 2010 and 2012 for new state-of-the-art, computer-controlled drying facilities.
+Shown to the right is one of them.
 These modern dryers use the triple pass drum drying concept developed by Charles Schnabel in the 1930s but with great improvements.
 By using modern equipment and controls, we use much lower temperatures than any other producer.
-That results in a much better product than even Schnabel’s dryers.
+That results in a much better product.